Local-global questions for divisibility in commutative algebraic groups: Known affirmative results about the local-global divisibility problem and Cassels' question

-This result is best possible, since for powers $p^l$, with $p\in\{2,3\}$ and $l\geq 2$, there are counterexamples, as we will see in Subsection \ref{subsec1}.
-A second proof of Corollary \ref{corPRV} was given in \cite{CS}, only for $p\geq 11$, and a third one was given in \cite{LW}, only for $p\geq 13$ or $p=7$.
-For a general $k$, condition (1) in Theorem \ref{teo_prv} is also very interesting in view of Merel's Theorem on torsion points of elliptic curves (see \cite{Mer}).
-Here we recall its statement.
+This result is best possible, since for powers $p^l$, with $p\in\{2,3\}$ and $l\geq 2$, there are counterexamples, as we will see in Section \ref{subsec1}.
+A second proof of Corollary \ref{corPRV} for $p\geq 11$ was given in \cite{CS} and a third one for $p\geq 5$ was given in \cite[Theorem 24]{LW}.
+In this last paper Lawson and Wuthrich list all cases when $H^1(G,\E[p^l])\neq 0$ and from them they deduce Corollary \ref{corPRV}.
+Some of their techniques of proof are similar to the ones in \cite{PRV2}, \cite{PRV3}, namely the use of the existence of an isogeny of prime degree and Galois representations.
+But they also use some exact sequences in cohomology, that allow them to shorten the proofs.
+For a general $k$, condition (1) in Theorem \ref{teo_prv} is also very interesting in view of Merel's Theorem on torsion points of elliptic curves.
+Here we recall its statement \cite{Mer}.

 \begin{thm}[Merel, 1994] For every positive integer $d$, there exists a constant $B(d)\geq 0$ such that for all elliptic curves $\E$ over a number field $k$, with $[k:\QQ]=d$, we have

 \end{thm}